carly-kins/dev/README.md

 ## Getting Started

 1. Clone this repositry to your home directory.
-2. Run `dev/new-machine/setup.sh`
+2. Run
+        $ dev/new-machine/setup.sh

 3. Close your terminal are reopen!
+4. Import `carly-iterm2.json` into iterm.
+This will be under `iterm2 > settings > profiles`

+## Helpful Reminders
 To change shell to zsh

         $ chsh -s /bin/zsh